 I’m not going to tell you what happened.
 Not about the woman I met, nor the shades of green on the hillsides against the coal black sand dunes.
 That’s not what you want to read about.
 I know this–I think I know this–because that’s not what I want to write about, either.
 “No man really knows about other human beings.
 The best he can do is … Read More Master Puppeteer

 What is it that I have?
 I have nothing, really, if one counts somethings as one counts apples plumping in a tree or pine cones in the outdoor slippers or little birdie heads that pop up and down on nests made of the dog hair brushed out of Lila this morning on the back porch; as if something is something that simply fits and … Read More Sorts of Somethings

 It’s easy, isn’t it, to read Andre Gide, “It is only in adventure that some people succeed in knowing themselves — in finding themselves”, and suddenly get jazzed.
 To throw an assortment of clothes in a suitcase and purchase the cheapest ticket on Skyscanner and just take to it, damn it, “I want to go find myself!”

-She takes a shower every day and cuts her hair five times a year but secretly she longs to be adventure girl.
-Swinging from the trees and bathing like a Victorian monarch half naked crazed and dreadlocked living with the birds and sister to the wind.
+She takes a shower every day and cuts her hair five times a year but secretly she longs to be adventure girl; swinging from the trees and bathing like a monarch half-naked crazed and dreadlocked living with the birds and sister to the wind.